Additional Information for International Students

 German Language Course

 A German language course is an integral part of the Communications Engineering program and provides students with the ability to communicate effectively in German both during their period of study in Aachen and later in the workplace after graduation.
-Eventually they have to show proof of German knowledge on the A2.2 level of the Common European Framework of Reference by successfully passing the DSM exam.
+Eventually, they have to show proof of German knowledge on the A2.2 register, which can be done by any of the following three ways:

 The program is free of charge, therefore the university does not offer scholarships.
 However, there is a social contribution fee of roughly 250 Euros per semester, which must be paid by all students.
 This fee includes public transportation in all of North Rhine-Westphalia.
 The overall cost of living for a student at RWTH Aachen University, including the social contribution fee, is about 700 €/month but may be higher depending on your lifestyle.
 In exceptional cases, the German government may provide a scholarship to support the cost of living.
 Please visit DAAD for further information.
 It is advised to already apply for scholarships before studies!